 The Spirit was immovable as ever.

 Babcock crept towards it, trembling as he went; and following the finger, read upon the paper, saw the photo.
-The blonde hair.
-The boy band good looks.
-The Stanley Cup in his hands.
+The wide smile, the happy face on his glove, the Stanley Cup in his hands.

-``Is William Nylander the player who I drove away?" he cried, upon his knees.
+``Is Mitch Marner the player I drove away?" he cried, upon his knees.

 The finger pointed from the paper, to him, and back again.

 ``No, Spirit!
 Oh no, no!"

 ``Spirit!" he cried, tight clutching at its robe, ``hear me!
 I am not the man I was.
 I will not be the man I must have been but for this intercourse.
 Why show me this, if I am past all hope?"

 For the first time the hand appeared to shake.